jfasch/jfasch-home/trainings/material/soup/linux/basics/intro/wsl.rst

    **I am no Windows expert**.
-Although I have written a Kernel driver (PCI, DMA, tons of interrupts) in the past that runs equally stable on both Linux (did that first) and Windows (porting the Linux implementation to Doze), I tend to keep my fingers away because I know my enemy.
+Although I have written a Kernel driver (PCI, DMA, tons of interrupts) in the past that runs equally stable on both Linux (did that first) and Windows (ported the Linux implementation to Doze), I tend to keep my fingers away because I know my enemy.